ghiscoding/angular-validation/readme.md

 * `date_us_short_between:d1,d2` Date must follow the US short format and is between (d1) &amp; (d2)
 * `date_us_short_max:d` Date must follow US short format and is lower or equal than date (d)
 * `date_us_short_min:d` Date must follow US short format and is higher or equal than date (d)
+* `different` alias of `different_input`
+* `different_input:f` Must be different from another input field(f), where (f) must be the exact ngModel attribute of input field to compare to.
+The error message will use the input name or the `friendly-name` if it was provided on first input, ex.: `<input friendly-name="Password".../>` will display :: Confirmation field does not match specified field "Password".
+Confirmation field does not match specified field "Password".
+* `different_input:f,t` Must be different from another input field(f), same as (match:f) but also include (t) for alternate input name to be displayed in the error message (it still uses a generic error message, if you really wish to replace the full error message then you should use `match:n:alt` see [:alt](https://github.com/ghiscoding/angular-validation/wiki/Alternate-Text-on-Validators))
+* `digits:n` Ensures that field only has integer numbers and length precisely matches the specified length (n).
+* `digits_between:min,max` Ensures that field only has integer numbers and is between a min,max length.
 * `email` Checks for a valid email address
 * `exact_len:n` Ensures that field length precisely matches the specified length (n).
 * `float` as to be floating value (excluding integer)
 * `float_signed` Has to be floating value (excluding int), could be signed (-/+) positive/negative.
 * `iban` Check for a valid IBAN.
+* `in` alias of `in_list`
+* `in_list:foo,bar,..` Ensures the value is included inside the given list of values.
+The list must be separated by ',' and also accept words with spaces for example "ice cream".
 * `int` Only positive integer (alias to `integer`).
 * `integer` Only positive integer.
 * `int_signed` Only integer, could be signed (-/+) positive/negative (alias to `integer_signed`).
 * `integer_signed` Only integer, could be signed (-/+) positive/negative.
+* `ip` alias of `ipv4`
 * `ipv4` Check for valid IP (IPv4)
 * `ipv6` Check for valid IP (IPv6)
-* `match:n` Match another input field(n), where (n) must be the exact ngModel attribute of input field to compare to.
+* `match:f` Match another input field(f), where (f) must be the exact ngModel attribute of input field to compare to.
+The error message will use the `friendly-name` if it was provided on first input, ex.: `<input friendly-name="Password".../>` will display :: Confirmation field does not match specified field "Password".
-* `match:n,t` Match another input field(n), same as (match:n) but also include (t) for alternate input name to be displayed in the error message (it still uses default translated text, if you really wish to replace the complete text error, then use [:alt](https://github.com/ghiscoding/angular-validation/wiki/Alternate-Text-on-Validators))
+* `match:f,t` Match another input field(f), same as (match:f) but also include (t) for alternate input name to be displayed in the error message (it still uses a generic error message, if you really wish to replace the full error message then you should use `match:n:alt` see [:alt](https://github.com/ghiscoding/angular-validation/wiki/Alternate-Text-on-Validators))
+* `match_input` alias of `match`.
+* `max:n` will auto-detect value type then use proper validator.
+Numbers use `max_num`, string use `max_len`.
 * `max_date_iso` alias of `date_iso_max`.
 * `max_date_euro_long` alias of `date_euro_long_max`.
 * `max_date_euro_short` alias of `date_euro_short_max`.